dotlang/language/README.md

 - For example, you can write `func int(d: Dow) ...` function to provide custom code to convert Day-of-Week type to int.
 - Value of a variable which is not explicitly initialized is `default(T)`.
 - You can ignore `T` part if type can be inferred: `var x: int = default;`.
 This can be useful in template functions.
+- You can cast to/from types where types are the same.
+If target type is interface, you must have defined all appropriate functions for your type.
+`var o: Object = Object(myStack);`
+`var s: Stack = Stack(myObject);`
+both are ok and runtime will handle conversion as long as type matches or target type has no field. if none of these two are satisfied, you have to have an appropriate function.
+- If function `func f(d:Date)` expects a Date and you send `MyStruct` which contains a single field of type `Date` then case will be done automatically.
+But if `f` calls function `g` which has two signatures: `func g(d:Date)` and `func g(m:MyStruct)` the second one will be invoked (Runtime dispathes function call according to real type of the variable).
+- If automatic casting is done based on a field which starts with underscore, a warning will be issued.

 ###Undef instance